 - 5¾-inch black door pull: one

-Step 1: Cut the Slats and Battens
+Step 1: Cut the slats and battens

-Step 2: Assemble the Parts
+Step 2: Assemble the parts

 - The pairs of battens for two sides are inset 1¾ inches on either end to allow space for the battens of the other two sides, which run flush to the edges of the slats.

-Step 3: Assemble Three Sides
+Step 3: Assemble three sides

 - Use a ⅛-inch bit in your drill/driver to make pilot holes along the corners—through the face of the slats of the upright sides and into the edges of those on the flat side, as shown.
 Secure the edges with 1½-inch deck screws.

-Step 4: Add the Last Side
+Step 4: Add the last side

 Loosen the clamps, and stand the assembly up on your work surface.
 Set the fourth side in place, as shown.
 Drill pilot holes, and screw it to its adjoining sides.

-Step 5: Install the Floorboards
+Step 5: Install the floorboards

 - With the box on its side, place a floorboard against the top edges of the lower battens, and secure it with 1½-inch deck screws, as shown.
 Install the other three floorboards.

-Step 6: Cut the Legs
+Step 6: Cut the legs

-On your miter saw, cut 4x4 lumber into the four legs that will support the box.
+On your miter saw, cut 4×4 lumber into the four legs that will support the box.
 You can make these leg pieces shorter or longer if the surface where you will install your barrel is sloped or irregular.

-Step 7: Install the Legs
+Step 7: Install the legs

-Use a piece of 5/4-inch scrap to keep one leg level at the corner, and butt it up against the floor.
+- Use a piece of 5/4-inch scrap to keep one leg level at the corner, and butt it up against the floor.
 With a ⅛-inch bit in your drill/driver, make two pilot holes through the slat and batten of the side and into the top portion of the leg.

-Step 8: Cut the Boards
+Step 8: Cut the boards

-Step 9: Install the Door-Pull Handle
+Step 9: Install the door-pull handle

 Flip the lid over.
 Center the handle on the lid.
 Use your drill/driver and the fasteners that came with the handle to secure it.